Last Updated On:

 Partnering with influencers in exchange for sponsored social media posts is the most common type of influencer collaboration.
 An influencer creates and posts content to promote your brand on their social media accounts.

-You need to provide the influencer your content guidelines and campaign objectives so that they know what you expect from them.
+Your content guidelines and campaign objectives to help them know what you expect from them.
 Accordingly, they’ll create content based on the brief you share in exchange for a fee.

 Here is an example of a paid partnership between an influencer and a beauty brand.